 In particular, see our Study Guides and Assistance Collections, especially the family and ex-member collections.

-ICSA's Spiritual Safe Haven Network provides resources on spiritual abuse and assists religious organizations that want to offer a "safe haven" to victims of high-demand groups.
+ICSA's Spiritual Safe Haven Network, which is part of ICSA's special website spiritualabuseresources.com, provides resources on spiritual abuse and assists religious organizations that want to offer a "safe haven" to victims of high-demand groups.

 Starting Out in Mainstream America is a helpful reference for dealing with practical issues, such as employment, housing, etc. This e-book is especially useful to people born or raised in high-demand groups (SGAs - Second Generation Adults).